What is HR technology?

 HR technology, often referred to as HR tech, has developed rapidly in recent years, with large employers around the world widely adopting core HR technology systems from enterprise software companies such as Oracle and SAP, as well as specialized HR tech vendors.
-Many of these employers are entering a second generation of HR technology by migrating from their on-premises systems to new cloud platforms, including SaaS.
+Many of these employers are entering a second generation of HR technology by migrating from their on-premises systems to cloud platforms, including SaaS.
 Meanwhile, small and midsized employers are also moving in large numbers to digitize their human resource functions, commonly turning to SaaS platforms or cloud-based HR technology outsourcing vendors.

 Human capital management (HCM) is a bucket term for a variety of business functions that treat employees as assets that can be managed objectively just as companies view and manage other assets, such as money and capital equipment.

 In its most basic form, HCM is usually automated with integrated software that pulls together employee records in core HR and talent management systems.
 HCM systems can include discrete subsystems for recruitment, performance, learning and compensation management, succession planning and compliance.

 Many HR technology vendors also specialize in dedicated systems for specific aspects of HCM such as talent acquisition.
 Electronic job boards or marketplaces in which prospective employees and employers find each other are an example.